+We anticipate, secure, and simplify the experience of doing business, transforming today and tomorrow.
 We were incorporated in 2007, during the early stages of cloud adoption and mobility, based on a vision that the internet would become the new corporate network as the cloud becomes the new data center.
 We predicted that with rapid cloud adoption and increasing workforce mobility, traditional perimeter security approaches would provide inadequate protection for users and data and an increasingly poor user experience.
 We pioneered a cloud platform, the Zscaler Zero Trust Exchange, that represents a fundamental shift in the architectural design and approach to networking and security.

 Enterprise applications are rapidly moving to the cloud to achieve greater IT agility, a faster pace of innovation and lower costs.
-Organizations are increasingly relying on internet destinations for a range of business activities, adopting new external SaaS applications for critical business functions and moving their internally managed applications to the public cloud, IaaS or PaaS.
-Enterprise users now expect to be able to seamlessly access applications and data, wherever they are hosted, from any device, anywhere in the world.
+Organizations are increasingly relying on internet destinations for a range of business activities, adopting new external SaaS applications for critical business functions and moving their internally managed applications to the public cloud, Infrastructure as a Service, or IaaS, or PaaS.
+Users now expect to be able to seamlessly access applications and data, wherever they are hosted, from any device, anywhere in the world.
 We believe these trends are indicative of the broader digital transformation agenda, as businesses increasingly succeed or fail based on their IT outcomes.

 We believe that securing the on-premises corporate network to protect users and data is becoming increasingly irrelevant in a cloud and mobile-first world where organizations depend on the internet, a network they do not control and cannot secure, to access critical applications that power their businesses.
-We pioneered a new approach that securely connects users, devices, and applications using business policies, regardless of the network.
+We pioneered a unique approach that securely connects users, devices, and applications using business policies, regardless of the network.
 Our Zero Trust Exchange eliminates the need for traditional on-premises security appliances that are difficult to maintain and require compromises between security, cost and user experience.
 Our purpose-built, multi-tenant, distributed cloud platform incorporates the security functionality needed to enable users, applications, and devices to safely and efficiently utilize authorized applications and services based on an organization's business policies.